reowst/sdk/FAQ.md

 ## Does Network Next change the player route all the time?

-No. Typically Network Next finds a high quality route and sticks with it, however if the current route degrades, or if we find something significantly better, we are able to switch to that route seamlessly.
+No. Typically Network Next finds a high quality route and sticks with it, however if the current route degrades, or if we find something significantly better, we are able to switch to that route dynamically.

 ## Do players notice when the route changes?